 The Saguaro Wilderness Area was officially designated as wilderness in 1976.
 This large, roadless backcountry consists of 57,930 acres within the Rincon Mountain District of Saguaro National Park.
 It is bounded on three sides by the 38,590 acre Rincon Mountain Wilderness Area, which lies within the Coronado National Forest.

-Just north of the Signal Hill picnic area is the largest petroglyph site in the Tucson Mountain District of Saguaro National Park (SNP).
+In the Tucson Mountain District (West), just north of the Signal Hill picnic area is the largest petroglyph site in the Tucson Mountain District of Saguaro National Park (SNP).
 The Signal Hill Petroglyph Site occupies a small but very distinct rocky hill that is about 200 feet in diameter at its base and is 40 feet high.
-The site consists of over 200 prehistoric Native American petroglyphs many of which can be viewed from the visitor trail that ascends the hill (including the spiral design in the photograph at right).
+The site consists of over 200 prehistoric Native American petroglyphs, many of which can be viewed from the visitor trail that ascends the hill (including the spiral design in the photograph at left).
 These petroglyphs were created from between about 550 to 1550 years ago.
-Petroglyphs, which fall under the common, all-inclusive term “rock art”, are a global phenomenon.
-The oldest known rock art are cave paintings found in Europe, Australia, Asia and Africa that date from the Upper Paleolithic period, 35,000 to 40,000 years ago.